alidcastano/alidcastano.com/content/essays/2020-04-16-CodeNames.md

 11. A poorly named function is as bad as a poorly constructed one.
 Code won't work the way you expect because of some bug in understanding and you have to use up valuable programmer time figuring out why.
 12. Naming has a two-fold effect: along with aiding understanding, it shapes what you feel you can or can't do with something.
 In that way, a good name lends itself to its appropriate usage.
 So name your code wisely, and listen to it even more so.

 There's a subtlety to a name that you feel while coding.
 When we're typing a variable out, or reading it, or tossing its code around in our minds.
 Its presence is felt.
-So while some of this list might be personal preference, there's an underlying importance to naming that's worth considering.
+So while some of this list might be personal preference, there's an undeniable importance to naming that's worth considering.

 *Notes*